T-U-R-A/tura-coding-book/Concepts.typ

 /*
 TODO:
-* Explain Sorting and Binary Search in a previous section as well.
+* Binary Search in a previous section as well.
 */